cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 Apart from following standard notation of DBS, there are these important additions to make a proper presentation of a spatial ER diagram.
 - The line in the bottom of each entity describes what type of geometric information it contains.
 - The extra square behind road, intersection and segment shows that these are temporal, and that their datapoint change over time.
-- Some information is not present (such as the with/against terminology / empty Notes).
+- The notes in the bottom describe their corresponding multi-attribute on either segment or intersection.
+- Dotted lines show from which data or relation, a derived attribute can be derived.
+- Some of the notes in the bottom are empty.
 This is due to the fact that there is data of that kind available on [vejman.dk](http://www.vejman.dk/), but it hasn't yet been needed for extraction.

 ## Tables